jslpm/ND-BuildMyWorld/README.md

 # Project 1 - Build My World

 This repo contains the first project of the Robot Software Engineer Nanodegree Program from Udacity.
-The program show a world build in gazebo simulator, with some elements on it, like robots and furniture.
+The program shows a world built in gazebo simulator with some elements on it, like robots and furniture.

 <img src="./data/gazebo_project_01.png"/>